Animals (Architects song): Composition

-The song has been described by critics as a metalcore and a hard rock song with electronic influences.
+The song has been described by critics as a metalcore and a hard rock song with electronic and industrial influences.
 The track runs at 95 BPM and is in the key of C-sharp minor.
 It runs for four minutes and 4 seconds.
 The song was written by the band as well as being produced by band member Dan Searle who co-produced the song and the album alongside Josh Middleton.

 Music video

 The video for "Animals" was released on the same day as the song was released on 20 October 2020.
 It was directed by Dan Searle.

 Chris Krovatin of The Pit described the music video as "including flashes of beautiful and inspiring imagery that, while open to interpretation, are none the less devoid of any specific meaning...powerful imagery that at the end of the day is more about inspiration than trying to get across any real message, agenda, or allegiance."

-As of February 2023, the song has 22 million views on YouTube.